What is council tax

 - staying in a hostel or night shelter, for example, in a Salvation Army or Church Army hostel

-- school or college leavers still aged under 20 who have left school or college after 30 April.
-They will be disregarded until 1 November of the same year whether or not they take up employment
+- a school or college leaver still aged under 20 who has left school or college after 30 April.
+You will be disregarded until 1 November of the same year whether or not you take up employment

-- members of visiting armed forces and their dependants.
+- a member of visiting armed forces or their dependants

-A local authority may automatically send a council tax bill which includes a discount.
+A local council might automatically send a council tax bill which includes a discount.
 The discount will be shown on the bill.

-If you believe that you are entitled to a discount and your bill does not show that you have had one, you should apply to the local authority for a discount, as soon as possible.
+If you believe that you're entitled to a discount and your bill does not show that you have had one, you should apply to the local council for a discount, as soon as possible.

-If the bill shows that the local authority has applied a discount and you do not think that you should have one, you must tell the local authority within 21 days.
-If you do not do this the local authority may later impose a penalty.
+If the bill shows that the local council has applied a discount and you do not think that you should have one, you must tell the local council within 21 days.
+If you do not do this the local council might later impose a penalty.

 Holiday homes and second homes

-If you are liable to pay council tax, you may be entitled to a Council Tax Reduction.
-The amount of reduction you can get will depend on your income and capital.
+If you're liable to pay council tax, you might be able to apply for Council Tax Reduction (CTR).
+The CTR reduces the amount of council tax you're liable to pay.
+The amount of the reduction will depend on your income and capital.